miznaenae/markdown/03-MarkdownStories/user-stories.md

 #  Heading 1

 **This is a article about user stories and how to create one.
-Also to get me use to a famililar with creating one.**
+Also to help me to get a better understanding of this.**

 - [My github repository](https://github.com/miznanae)